chzvz/usb-auto-sync/README.md

 # USB Auto Sync for Linux

 A simple, reliable tool that automatically syncs a folder on your computer to a USB drive whenever the drive is plugged in.
-Uses:

-- Python
-- rsync
-- systemd (user services)

 - NOTE: Your USB must be formatted to EXT4 or NTFS.
 EXT4 works best on linux, but NTFS is better if you need to access the files on windows as well.

 *Designed for Debian/KDE but should work on most Linux systems with systemd and automounting.*
 ---

+# Format if needed (erases all data from drive!)
-To find USB FSTYPE:
+To find USB NAME and FSTYPE:
 ```
 lsblk -f
 ```

-# Format if needed (erases all data from drive!)

 Format to EXT4:
 ```
 sudo umount /dev/sda1
 sudo mkfs.ext4 -L MYBACKUP /dev/sda1
-# Replace sda1 with name of your USB, which you can find with lsblk.
+# Replace sda1 with name of your USB, which you found with lsblk.
 ```
 Format to NTFS:
 ```
 sudo umount /dev/sda1
 sudo mkfs.ntfs -f -L MYBACKUP /dev/sda1
-# Replace sda1 with name of your USB, which you can find with lsblk.
+# Replace sda1 with name of your USB, which you found with lsblk.
 ```
 - -L sets label to 'MYBACKUP'